node-red/cookbook.nodered.org/mqtt/subscribe-to-topic.md

 ---
 layout: default
-title: Subscribe to a Topic
+title: Subscribe to a topic
 ---

 ### Problem